Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 !!! note

     The "Example" blocks in this document are not part of the specification, but rather provide informal examples of the serialization format.
-The examples use the [Protocol Buffers Text Format Language](https://protobuf.dev/reference/protobuf/textformat-spec/).

 ## Conformance